Keegan Cook: Personal life

-He is married to Sarah Ammerman, a former professional volleyball he met while on a foreign tour in 2017, and they have a son, born in 2021.
+He is married to Sarah Ammerman, a former professional volleyball player he met while on a foreign tour in 2017, and they have a son, born in 2021.

 Coaching career

 High school club

 Cook was the head coach of the NorCal Volleyball Club for ten years.
 His teams qualified for the Junior Olympic Championships over his last five years and his 16-Under team won the 2008 Junior Olympic gold medal.